mthumma20/Gender-Economic-Inequality/README.md

 ## **Data Visualizations**

 ---
 This visualization of the gender wage gap data of 2000 and 2020 around the world was created R Studio.
+This graph focuses on the countries with the highest and lowest gender wage gaps, to make this data easier to interpret.

 ![data-viz](visualizations/data-visualization-bar-graph.png)